ramit21/angular5-poc/README.md

 **Observable vs Promise**:

+Promises are eager, whereas observables are lazy.
+Nothing happens from functions returning observables, unless you subscribe to them.
+On the other hand, as soon as you create a promise, the code gets executed.

 A Promise handles a single event when an async operation completes or fails.
 Event cancellation is not possible.

-An Observable allows to pass zero or more events where the callback is called for each event.

-Observable also has the advantage over Promise to be cancelable.
-If the result of an HTTP request to a server or some other expensive async operation isn't needed anymore, or timeout has to be handled, the Subscription of an Observable allows to cancel the subscription, while a Promise will eventually call the success or failed callback even when you don't need the notification or the result it provides anymore.
+Observables on the other hand are cancellable.

-Observable provides operators like map, forEach, reduce, ... similar to an array

-There are also powerful operators like retry(), or replay(), ... that are often quite handy.
+Observable provides operators like map, forEach, reduce, ... (similar to an array) which are very helpful on operting on the data being returned.
+Reactive Programming based operators like retry(n), or replay(), ... are used to replay in case of failure. toPromise() operator can be used to convert an observable to a promise.

+One can also suscribe to multiple observables, something not possible with a promise.

 **Typescript datatypes**:
 ```